appvia/appviamaps/README.md

-# AppviaMaps - Appvia Wayfinder Basic Tutorial
+# Appvia.io MyMap - Appvia Wayfinder Basic Tutorial

 This is a tutorial that show how to deploy a containerised application into Appvia Wayfinder, making public cloud services easily consumable, securely and at scale.